khambsimp/monio/README.md

 What does the relation to Set Theory, Type Theory, Homotopy Type Theory buy us?
 These give us a framework to prove expressions, and ensure that symbology is consistent.

 ## Semiconductor Industry
+In the future a Semiconductor foundry will be a Cybernetic entity where, after passing it a Process file, and a Lithography design file, it will produce processors of a particular design using a specific process node.
+What is holding us back from that future?
 ## Electrical Industry
 # Blog
 This is the first instantiation of the monio computer, an information translator.
 Input is markdown, and this is graphically communicated to the observer through repeated exposure.
 The direct approach.